cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 Nice!
 ```

 This is the Pythonic way to read a text file.
 One of the perks of iterating is that we can modify the iteration in many useful ways.
-For example, iterating over `enumerate(f)` instead of `f` returns a tuple of a counter (the current line number) and the contents of the current line:
+For example, iterating over `enumerate(f)` instead of just `f` returns a tuple of a counter (the current line number) and the contents of the current line:

 ```python
 with open("test.txt") as f: